ElChickenSpicy/Reddit-Client/README.md

-# Relax - Reddit Client
+# RETRO - Reddit Client
-> An alternative way to browse Reddit!
+> An alternate view of Reddit!

 ## Status